Knowledge is a powerful thing…

 The Good News: Progress is Occurring…

 Frankly, the best news you never hear about is that the world is a far better place today than yesterday.
 It is true.
-It is true because the world 100 or 50 years years ago was such a bad place.
+It is true because the world 100 or 50 years ago was such a bad place.
 We have made remarkable progress–yet much more needs to be done.
 In reality, the world is a healthier, safer and wealthier place than ever in human history.
 This goes against our nightly news broadcasts and the headlines, but as Bill Clinton used to tell me, don’t mistake the headlines for the trendlines.
-So our heart and head are aligned: we are very optimistic, and hopeful about about our collective future.
+So our heart and head are aligned: we are very optimistic, and hopeful about our collective future.
 Know that the world can be awful, but better at the same time.
 These twin truths drive us at the GreatEscape Foundation.

 In 1990, 35% of the people on Earth lived on less than $1.90 a day, adjusted for local prices.
 By 2013, barely 10 percent of people did.
 That is great news, but that still means that 710 million people are direly poor.

-Population demographics ave changed too: until the late 1960s, each woman had on average more than 5 children, and at such high fertility rates, population growth is fast.
+Population demographics have changed too: until the late 1960s, each woman had on average more than 5 children, and at such high fertility rates, population growth is fast.
 But, the global fertility rate has halved in the last 50 years (better women’s education, contraceptives, family planning, economic opportunities), to fewer than 2.5 children.
 The world population growth rate has halved to just above 1 percent.

 Since 1960, child deaths have plummeted from 20 million a year to about 5.6 million.
 Remarkable, but still so much to do.
 Imagine how awful it must be to see your child die–and it happens to 11 parents every minute!